MicahElliott/flickpapr/README.md

 BTW, You’ll probably want to have semi-transparent terminals to get the most out your wallpapers.

+## As a Daemon
+See `flickd` for running as a daemon (via `daemonize`), and `flickpapr.service` for running with Systemd.

 ## Present shortcomings

 * Just dumps a file into `$TMPDIR` with no cleanup.
 * Image gets stretched to desktop width, so top/bottom sometimes cut off.
 * Assumes JPG (99% safe).
-* Only works for GNOME (gconftool).
+* Uses `feh` as background setter (used to use `gconftool`).
+Could use `nitrogen` or some other more general wallpaper tool.
-* Doesn’t use Flickr API, so DOM/CDNs susceptible to change.
+* Doesn’t use Flickr API, so DOM/CDNs susceptible to change (but hasn’t changed in several years).
 * So simple it might not be worth turning into an installable gem.
 * Could use [Daemons](https://github.com/mikehale/daemons) to avoid cron klugery.
 * Haven’t researched what “screensaver” apps (cf. “wallpapers”) are out there that could also use these images.
 * No way to “like” a pic in real time; have to visit dir to select faves.

-## Future improvements
+* Not obvious which image file corresponds to the current wallpaper.
+* Should create an AUR PKGBUILD

+## New feature ideas

 * Use Zsh’s `attr` module to make clean query interface
 * Use Zenity (or some other popup/shell-gui tool) for clickable URLs
 * Unicode support
 * Cycle through to grab another image if dimensions unsuitable
+* Determine proportions (check for non-panoramicity) before downloading
 * Darken/mask image to give less attention
+* Logging

 ## Surprises